 Enterprise provides the same high-quality asset management services on a consulting basis.
 Please contact us to inquire about how we can assist your organization with its asset management needs.

 - 107 projects which are in various stages of development and lease-up

 - More than $6.8 billion in net equity

 While affordability is the predominant characteristic of the Enterprise portfolio, there is also a significant concentration in urban areas with nonprofit sponsors.
-Construction type and age of the project are more evenly dispersed amongst the portfolio.
+Construction type and age are more evenly dispersed within our portfolio.

-- Of the total 1,541 projects in the LIHTC portfolio, 62 percent are located in urban areas.
+- Of the total 1,541 projects in our LIHTC portfolio, 62 percent are located in urban areas.

 - Of the $6.8 billion net equity invested in projects, 71 percent is invested in the urban locations.

-- Currently 100 percent of the projects in the portfolio are residential properties, 11 percent of which include commercial space (mixed-use) and 11 percent of which include market rate residential units (mixed income).
+- Currently 100 percent of the projects in our portfolio are residential properties, 11 percent of which include commercial space (mixed-use) and 11 percent of which include market rate (mixed income) residential units.

-- Projects with exclusively low-income rental units account for 78 percent of the portfolio, but overall 94 percent of all units in the portfolio are low income.
+- Projects with exclusively low-income rental units account for 78 percent of the portfolio.
+Overall, 94 percent of all portfolio units are low income.